Semmelweis University: Academic ranking

-As of 2022, the university's pharmacy programme was ranked at 200 by the QS World University Rankings.
+In QS World University Rankings 2025 subject rankings, Semmelweis University is among the world's top 300 universities in the fields of medicine, pharmaceutical training, and life and medical sciences.

-In the 2022 Times Higher Education World University Rankings Semmelweis University was placed between 250 and 300.
+In the 2026 Times Higher Education World University Rankings Semmelweis University was placed between 251 and 300.

 Buildings and sites

 The university does not have a campus.
 Instead, its faculties, departments, hospitals, clinics, libraries, sport and accommodation facilities are scattered throughout the capital city Budapest.
 Some facilities are clustered, and most of its clinical departments belong to one of the three clinical blocks.

-The university's Theoretical Building at Nagyvárad tér is the tallest high rise in Hungary.
+The university's Theoretical Building at Nagyvárad tér is one of the tallest high rise in Hungary.
 It houses several research institutions, a student centre, the office of the Students’ Union, auditoriums, conference halls and the country's largest stained glass installations.

 The previously fragmented Faculty of Health Sciences was united in 2003 in the newly renovated Art Nouveau building of a former sanatorium.
 The faculty's building houses clinical skills laboratories and contains various social spaces for students to use, such as an atrium with couches and a garden.

 The Dental Clinical and Training Centre was completed in 2007, accommodating clinics and institutions.

 The Basic Medical Science Centre was built in 2008.
 Over a third of its area is used for scientific research, and it also has auditoriums and smaller lecture halls.
 The building is also home to several research groups that participate in international collaborations.

 The Inner Clinical Block is located close to the Corvin-negyed metro station and contains the main building and some of the university's hospitals.
 The main building houses the Rector's Office, the Deans’ Offices and other organisational and administrative units, as well as Semmelweis Salon, a venue for scientific symposia.